guillermooo/sublime-undocs/source/intro.rst

 About This Documentation
 ========================

-This is the unofficial documentation for the Sublime Text editor, maintained by volunteers.
-We hope it's useful!
+This is the unofficial documentation for the Sublime Text editor.

 *The sublime what?
 What are you talking about!?*